karma-exchange-org/kex-v4s-adapter/README.md

 ##### [1] Pre-installation steps

 a.
-Install and setup the ["Volunteers for Salesforce"](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000003JBggEAG) managed package.
-Make sure that the visualforce pages are functional.
+Install and setup the ["Volunteers for Salesforce"](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000003JBggEAG) (V4S) managed package.
+Make sure that the V4S visualforce pages are working.

 b.
 Contact Karma Exchange staff to get the following info:
 * organization id